Department Head, Communication and Media: June Deery

 The Ph.D. in Communication and Rhetoric requires the satisfactory completion of 90 credit hours beyond the bachelor’s degree, which includes an appropriate master’s degree, which will be counted as 30 of the required 90 credit hours.
 More information about this program can be found at https://hass.rpi.edu/communication-and-media/communication-and-rhetoric.

 Courses related to all Communication and Media curricula are described in the Course Descriptions section of this catalog under the department codes COMM, LANG, LITR, WRIT, and occasionally IHSS.

 Deery, J.—D.Phil.
-(Oxford University); media studies, television and new media; advertising and culture; popular culture; utopian literature; literature and science.
+(Oxford University); media studies; television; political representation; media and class; advertising and culture; literature and science.